pragmasoft-ua/jpms-test/README.md

 2. `./mvnw clean package`
 3. `./mvnw exec:java -Dexec.mainClass=com.example.test/com.example.test.HelloWorld`

-You may also want to copy dependencies `./mvnw dependency:copy-dependencies`
+You may also want to copy dependencies

+`./mvnw dependency:copy-dependencies`

+and then execute it as jar with

+`java -jar target/jpms-test-1.0.0-SNAPSHOT.jar`